 My head is full of stories.
 I've had a constant 'scattergun of random thoughts', characters, scenes and plots, 'ricochet' inside my brain for as long as I can remember.
 The seed of an idea for a novel took root when my kids were little.
 Over the course of one year I wrote the first draft of The Front House - a contemporary women's fiction manuscript.
-Many drafts later, I'm honing my writing skills as I polish The Front House and work on the sequel, The Affair.
+Many years and drafts later, I'm honing my writing skills as I polish The Front House and the sequel, The Affair.
 Nasty Piece of Work is next.
-I have a creative non-fiction memoir, a number of short stories and two other novels all competing for space inside my brain and on my memory stick - and for the time to write them.
-Over the last few years I've taken writing retreats, enjoyed workshops, attended conferences in Sydney and Melbourne, spent quality time with fellow writers, pitched to publishers and been invited to send my manuscripts for consideration.
+I have a creative non-fiction memoir, a number of short stories and at least three other book ideas all competing for space inside my brain and on my memory stick - and for the time to write them.
+Over the last few years I've taken writing retreats, enjoyed workshops, attended conferences in Sydney and Melbourne, spent quality time with fellow writers, pitched to publishers and agents and been invited to send my manuscripts for consideration.
 I've had poetry, lyrics, flash fiction, short memoir pieces and short stories published.
 Writing is a glorious form of torture!

 As for the song-writing, that is also a wondrous and addictive creative pursuit.